 Food is a necessity and a fundamental human right.
 All people have a right to adequate, safe, nutritional and high quality food; and those who grow it have a right to a fair return for their labor.

-- We encourage legislation that assists new farmers and ranchers, that promotes widespread ownership to small and medium-sized farms and ranches, and that revitalizes and repopulates rural communities and promotes sustainable development and stewardship.
+- We call for legislation that assists new and existing farmers and ranchers to convert their operations to regenerative agricultural methods that promote widespread ownership of small and medium-sized farms and ranches, and that revitalizes and repopulates rural communities and promotes sustainable development and stewardship.

 - We advocate the creation of a Food Policy Council composed of farmers, including small farmers and consumers, to oversee the USDA and all food policies at the local, state, and national level.
 This council should adjudicate conflicts of interest that arise when industries police themselves.

 - We support the highest organic standards (California Organic Certification Standards, for example).
-We advocate shifting price supports and government subsidies to organic food products so that they will be competitive with chemically produced food.
+We advocate shifting price supports and government subsidies to organic, regeneratively produced food products so that they will be competitive with chemically produced food.
 We believe that everyone, not just the wealthy, must be able to afford safe and healthy food.

 - We urge the banning of sewage sludge or hazardous wastes as fertilizer, and of irradiation and the use of genetic engineering in all food production.

-- We would phase-out man-made pesticides and artificial fertilizers.
-We support Integrated Pest Management techniques as an alternative to chemical-based agriculture.
+- We would phase-out man-made pesticides and artificial fertilizers in favor of Integrated Pest Management techniques as part of a regenerative approach to biodiversity in the rural ecosystem.

 - Food prices ought to reflect the true cost of food, including the health effects of eating processed foods, antibiotic resistance, pesticide effects on growers and consumers, soil erosion, water pollution, pesticide drift, and air pollution.
 Indirect costs (loss of rural communities, a heavily subsidized transportation system, cost of the military necessary to defend cheap oil, and reduced security), though more difficult to calculate, should be factored into the cost of our highly centralized food system.